teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 If 1, [chatbot_socket_path](#chatbot_socket_path) is a path relative to the Data folder, otherwise it's an absolute path.

 ### bingo_enabled
-Whether users can participate in the external bingo application.
+Whether users can participate in bingo through an external application, such as [TRBotBingo](https://github.com/teamradish/TRBotBingo).

 ### bingo_pipe_path
 The path to the socket for the bingo application, which TRBot uses to communicate.